tylerlrhodes/blog2/content/posts/Girard-Triangular-Desire-Notes.md

   boundaries and annexes countries, races, and continents, in the heart of a universe where technical progress is wiping away one by one the differences between men.

+Chapter 6: Technical problems in Stendhal, Cervantes, and Flaubert

+- Double mediation gradually devours and digests ideas, beliefs, and values but it respects the outer shell: it leaves a semblance of life.
+This secret decomposition of values drags with it the language in which they are supposedly reflected.
+- The corruption of language is still in the first stage in the work of Stendhal; it is characterized by the pure and simple reversal of meaning
+- The vaniteux never recognizes this contradiction; he talks as if a perfect harmony still existed between things and their names.
+- By remaining faithful to out-dated categories and to a fossilized vocabulary Stendhal's vaniteux can fail to perceive the real distinctions among men and multiply those which are unreal and abstract.
+- The passionate man is not even aware of crossing the walls of illusions built up by the world's vanity.
+- He is the only realist in a world of lies; for this reason he always seems a little mad.
+- The passionate person baffles and bewilders the vaniteux because he goes straight to the truth.
+He is the involuntary negation of that negation which is Stendhalian vanity.
+- Novelistic affirmation always springs from that negation.
+- Nobility, altruism, spontaneity, and originality are mentioned constantly.
+The passionate being appears and immediately we see that these words really meant slavery, copying, imitation of Others.
+- The passionate person is the exception, the creature of vanity the rule
+- The only thing that counts is the revelation of metaphysical desire.
+- Although in principle the distinction between vanity and passion is radical, it does not allow a sharp division of people into clear-cut categories.
+As in Cervantes, one person can embody successively both ontological sickness and health, depending on whether he is faced with a vanity less or greater than his own.
+- The deeper one is immersed in vanity, the closer the mediator is to his subject.
+- The romantic exceptoin embodies Good and the rul Evil.
+- The romantic work is a weapon aimed at Others.
+- The "victim" to be rescued is never more than a pretext for asserting oneself gloriously against the whole universe.
+- A Cervantes or Stendhal manages a sublime equality of treatment of Self and Other which is not compromised but assured by the subtle dialectic of the rule and the exception.
+- It is at the conclusion, and only then, that the hero speaks in the name of the author.
+And the dying hero always renounces his past existence.
 -